Mixed Gaussian processes: A filtering approach: Proof of Theorem 2.7

-is a martingale.
-Suppose there exists a probability measure $\Q$, equivalent to $\P$, so that $X$ is a Brownian motion in its natural filtration.
-Since the semimartingale property is preserved under equivalent change of measure, $M$ must be a semimartingale under $\Q$, or, equivalently, the process
+Suppose there exists a probability measure~$\Q$, equivalent to $\P$, under which $X$ is a Brownian motion in its natural filtration.
+Since the semimartingale property is preserved under equivalent change of measure, the $\P$-martingale

+must be a semimartingale under $\Q$.
+Since $X$ is assumed to be a Brownian motion under $\Q$, this is equivalent to saying that the process

-where $W$ is the Brownian motion defined in \eqref{WW}, must be a semimartingale under $\P$.
-We will argue that this is impossible for $H \le \frac 3 4$, arriving at a contradiction and thus proving the claim.
+with the Brownian motion $\overline{B}$, defined in \eqref{WW}, must be a semimartingale under $\P$.